GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/dataflow-with-dlp/README.md

 # Dataflow with DLP de-identification

-This example illustrates how to run a Dataflow job that uses the `de_identification_template` submodule with the `1-data-ingestion` step, some of the variable that you will need to execute this module can be obtained as output of `1-data-ingestion` step.
+This example illustrates how to run a Dataflow job that uses the `de_identification_template` submodule with the `1-data-ingestion` step.

 ## Prerequisites